On L2 modulus of continuity of Brownian local times and Riesz potentials: modulus of -dimensional local time on chaoses

 \subsection{Contractions}

-We now turn to the contractions estimation for the functions $f_{h},g_{h}$, where our 2-dimensional contractions are defined by \eqref{eq:def-contraction-2d}.
-The following is of course an analog of Proposition \ref{prop:contraction-f-h-plus-g-h} in our 2-d setting:
+We now turn to the contractions estimation for the functions $f_{h},g_{h}$, where our two-dimensional contractions are defined by (\ref{eqdef-contraction-2d}).
+The following is of course an analog of Proposition~\ref{propcontraction-f-h-plus-g-h} in our 2-d setting.

-\begin{proposition} For every $r\in \{1,\ldots,n-1\}$, one has
+\begin{proposition} For every $r\in\{1,\ldots,n-1\}$, one has

 \end{proposition}